-The first day of school is upon us, so it is time that we turn our minds to our responsibility to children, as parents and motor vehicle drivers.
+With this in mind, it is important that we turn our minds to our responsibility to children, as parents and motor vehicle drivers.
 Rules of the road are necessary in order to keep our children safe.
 Improper driving in a school zone could result in serious injuries, not to mention significant fines and could increase your insurance premiums.
 Passing a school bus improperly, failing to obey school crossing signs, speeding in school zones to name just a few, are all major offences and can easily be avoided by using common sense and driving carefully within the law.

 Here are some important safely tips to remember when driving around school property:

-5. Respect “No parking” and “No stopping” zones in order to avoid any unnecessary traffic jams which often lead to frustration and dangerous driving action.
-If possible, avoid driving into the school parking lot or where school buses pick up and drop off the children.
+- School staff take great care to develop drop-off and pick-up procedures that are intended to keep everyone safe, but following the rules often requires patience.
+Respect “No parking” and “No stopping” zones in order to avoid any unnecessary traffic jams which often lead to frustration and dangerous driving action.
+If possible, avoid driving into the school parking lot or any areas where school buses pick up and drop off the children.

-6. Teach your children the rules of traffic safety and school bus rules.
-Teaching your children about these rules will reduce the likelihood that your children will dart out into traffic, or disobey the traffic crossing guards or the school bus drivers that are there to protect them.
-Be a good role model for your children by following the same rules you expect them to follow.
+- After COVID-19 restrictions and a long summer break, students of all ages would benefit from a refresher on pedestrian safety and school bus rules.
+Teaching your children about these rules (and reminding them regularly) will reduce the likelihood that your children will dart out into traffic, or disobey the traffic crossing guards or the school bus drivers who are there to protect them.
+Be a good role model for your children by obeying the same rules you expect them to follow.

-7. Children are unpredictable and can dart into traffic at any time.
+- Children are unpredictable and can dart into traffic at any time.
 This goes as well for teenagers.
-As a driver, you are responsible to have control of your vehicle at all times.
+As a driver, you are required to have control of your vehicle at all times.
 By observing the rules and driving slower, you will be better able to react and avoid an accident.